sinchanabm-ux/Data_Visualization_of_Customer_Churn/README.md

 On the test set:

-- Accuracy: 0.80
+- Accuracy: 0.841900
-- ROC-AUC and a full confusion matrix are also printed in the notebook for a closer look at how the model performs across classes

 Each active customer (anyone who hadn't already churned) was then scored with a predicted probability and assigned a risk tier:

-- 70% or higher: High risk
+- 58% or higher: High risk
-- 40% to 69%: Medium risk
+- 300% to 57%: Medium risk
-- Below 40%: Low risk
+- Below 30%: Low risk

 Revenue at risk for each customer was estimated as their monthly charge multiplied by their churn probability.
-The scored dataset was exported to `Telco_Churn_Predictions.csv`, which feeds the Power BI dashboard.
+The scored dataset was exported to `Telco_Risk_Predictions.csv`, which feeds the Power BI dashboard.

 The notebook also pulls out the model's coefficients to see which features push churn risk up the most.
 Total Revenue, Total Charges, and Total Long Distance Charges came out as the strongest drivers, followed by a few state and payment-method effects, contract-related flags, and service usage patterns like streaming and multiple lines.